mhshahzad/order-pizza-api/README.md

 </p>

-This API can be integrated as Back-end in POS (point-of-sale) terminal of pizza restaurant.
+This API can be used as back-end on POS (point-of-sale) terminal of pizza restaurant.

 GET, POST and DELETE methods can be used on list of orders.